Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

     ) {
         /*
          * The session update callback is called for every processed frame.
-         * Check if the session contains any captured labels; if not, continue capturing.
+         * Check if the session contains any captured labels;
+         * if not, continue capturing.
          */
         val capturedLabel = session.capturedLabels.firstOrNull() ?: return

         /*
-         * Given the label capture settings defined above, barcode data will always be present.
+         * Given the label capture settings defined above,
+         * barcode data will always be present.
          */
         val barcodeData = capturedLabel.fields
             .find { it.name == "<your-barcode-field-name>" }?.barcode?.data

         /*
-         * Expiry date, weight, and unit price are optional fields.
-         * Check for null in your result handling.
+         * The expiry date field is optional.
+Check for null in your result handling.
          */
         val expiryDate = capturedLabel.fields
             .find { it.name == "<your-expiry-date-field-name>" }?.text
-        val netWeight = capturedLabel.fields
-            .find { it.name == "<your-weight-field-name>" }?.text
-        val unitPrice = capturedLabel.fields
-            .find { it.name == "<your-unit-price-field-name>" }?.text

         /*
          * Disable the label capture mode after a label has been captured